 Possibly Ineffective for

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking ribose if you are pregnant or breast-feeding.
-Stay on the safe side and avoid use.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if ribose is safe to use when pregnant or breast-feeding.
+Stay on the safe side and stick to food amounts.

 Be cautious with this combination